oyanzhi/tp/docs/DeveloperGuide.md

     * Input: `star 1`
     * Expected Outcome:
         * The client at index 1 is starred.
-        * A success message is displayed: `Starred Client: [Client]`.
+        * A success message is displayed: `Starred Client: {Client}`.
         * The list is re-sorted such that the starred client appears first.

 &nbsp;

-* Test Case: Star a client with a invalid index
+* Test Case: Star a client with an invalid index
     * Input: `star 0`
     * Expected Outcome:
         * A failure message is displayed: `Any indices provided should be positive integers.